-In brief, here are two items of public interest that were discussed during the January 2019 City Council meeting.
+In brief, here are three items of public interest that were discussed during the January 2019 City Council meeting.
 The full agenda can be accessed here.

 Curbside Waste and Organics Program Update